muilpp/Tinder-java-web-version/README.md

 ## Tinder web version
 A web version of Tinder, includes most of the features the app has and some extras like having a list of possible matches instead of 1 at a time, showing the position of your matches, the people who blocked you, the last time a certain user was online and how many times was he/she connected (this one is not very reliable though).
 It also includes a post-like message system.

+The purpose of this project to **make Tinder and its users aware of the problem**, it was never my intention to help people violate the intimacy of other users, so use it at your own risk.

 #### Requirements
 - Java >= 7
 - Basic knowledge of REST services